 A number of non-limiting examples will illustrate where Rule 63 may find application:

 One example would be a claim so broadly formulated that its scope is at least to a certain extent speculative, i.e. not supported by the disclosure of the application.
 In this case, the broadness of the claim is such as to render a meaningful search over the whole of the claim impossible, and a meaningful search can only be performed on the basis of the narrower, disclosed invention: in extreme cases this may mean a search directed only to (one or more of) the specific examples disclosed in the description.
 Accordingly, the procedure under Rule 63(1) may be applied (see B‑VIII, 3.1, to B‑VIII, 3.4).
 Here, the requirements underlying the application of Rule 63 would be those of sufficiency of disclosure and support set out in Art.
-83 and 84 (see F‑III, 1 and 2, and F‑IV, 6).
+83 and Art.
+84 (see F‑III, 1 and F-III, 2, and F‑IV, 6).
 The search division needs however to bear in mind that the requirements under Art.
 83 and Art.
 84 concerning sufficiency of disclosure and support are to be seen in relation to the person skilled in the art.

 An example would be where there are so many claims, or so many possibilities within a claim, that it becomes unduly burdensome to determine the matter for which protection is sought (however, for the case of multiple independent claims in the same category see B‑VIII, 4).
 A complete search (or any search at all) may de facto be impossible.
-Again, the application of Rule 63 and the issuing of a subsequent incomplete search report (according to the procedures defined in B‑VIII, 3.1 to 3.3) or a declaration of no search may be appropriate, on the grounds that the lack of conciseness of the claim(s) is such as to render a meaningful search impossible (see Art.
+Again, the application of Rule 63 and the issuing of a subsequent incomplete search report (according to the procedures defined in B‑VIII, 3.1 to B-VIII, 3.3) or a declaration of no search may be appropriate, on the grounds that the lack of conciseness of the claim(s) is such as to render a meaningful search impossible (see Art.
 84; F‑IV, 5).

 An example would be where the applicant's choice of parameter to define the invention renders a meaningful comparison with the prior art impossible, perhaps because the prior art has not employed the same parameter, or has employed no parameter at all.
 In such a case, the parameter chosen by the applicant may lack clarity (see Art.
 84; F‑IV, 4.11).
 It may be that the lack of clarity of the parameter is such as to render a meaningful search of the claims or of a claim or of a part of a claim impossible, because the choice of parameter renders a sensible comparison of the claimed invention with the prior art impossible.
-If so, the application of Rule 63 and the issuing of a subsequent incomplete search report (or, in exceptional cases, no search at all) under Rule 63(2) (according to the procedures defined in B‑VIII, 3.1 to 3.3) may be appropriate, the search possibly being restricted to the worked examples, as far as they can be understood, or to the way in which the desired parameter is obtained (any response from the applicant to the invitation under Rule 63(1) being taken into account in determining the subject-matter to be searched to the extent indicated in B‑VIII, 3.2).
+If so, the application of Rule 63 and the issuing of a subsequent incomplete search report (or, in exceptional cases, no search at all) under Rule 63(2) (according to the procedures defined in B‑VIII, 3.1 to B-VIII, 3.3) may be appropriate, the search possibly being restricted to the worked examples, as far as they can be understood, or to the way in which the desired parameter is obtained (any response from the applicant to the invitation under Rule 63(1) being taken into account in determining the subject-matter to be searched to the extent indicated in B‑VIII, 3.2).

 Rule 63 may also find application with regard to claims containing added subject-matter in the following cases (see B‑VIII, 6):